-- 23.1 For the Washington State Nurses Association (WSNA), Union of Physicians of Washington (UPW), Masters, Mates and Pilots (MM&P), International Association of Firefighters (IAFF), Affiliated Washington Pharmacists (AWP), Teamsters Fish and Wildlife Enforcement Sergeants (Subsection 23.2 only), Fish and Wildlife Officers Guild (FWOG) Fish and Wildlife Enforcement Officers (Section 23.2 only) bargaining unit members and IBEW/UA (Section 23.3 only) bargaining unit members: - A. Employees having to respond to unscheduled overtime or unscheduled "extra duty" as defined in Article 7, Hours of Work, requiring work during breakfast, lunch or dinner meals, which would have otherwise been eaten at home, shall receive said meal at institution expense, whether or not such meal occurs during the overtime period. - B. Food shall be made available and shall be provided, at institution expense, to those swing shift staff required to work two (2) hours or more into the next succeeding shift. - C. Employees purchasing meals in institution dining facilities who must return to duty without benefit of finishing the meal shall be reimbursed for its cost. - D. Overtime-eligible employees who are on a scheduled meal period and are directed to perform work shall be compensated at the overtime rate. - 23.2 Fish and Wildlife Enforcement Sergeants and Officers shall be entitled to appropriate per diem while on duty for a continuous twelve (12) hours or more in a twenty-four (24) hour period while in travel status in accordance with OFM travel regulations.
-The amount of reimbursement shall be equal to the published OFM regulations. - 23.3 Labor and Industries employees represented by the IBEW/UA shall be entitled to appropriate per diem during an Employer declared emergency when the employer requires the employee to work three (3) hours past their scheduled shift.

-23.4 Per diem for meals will not be reduced if the employee's travel schedule necessitates leaving before the breakfast is available or if an employee elects not to eat the continental breakfast provided as part of the lodging rate.
+- 23.1 For the Washington State Nurses Association (WSNA), Union of Physicians of Washington (UPW), Masters, Mates and Pilots (MM&P), International Association of Firefighters (IAFF), Affiliated Washington Pharmacists (AWP) bargaining unit members and IBEW/UA (Section 23.2 only) bargaining unit members: - A. Employees having to respond to unscheduled overtime or unscheduled "extra duty" as defined in Article 7, Hours of Work, requiring work during breakfast, lunch or dinner meals, which would have otherwise been eaten at home, shall receive said meal at institution expense, whether or not such meal occurs during the overtime period. - B. Food shall be made available and shall be provided, at institution expense, to those swing shift staff required to work two (2) hours or more into the next succeeding shift. - C. Employees purchasing meals in institution dining facilities who must return to duty without benefit of finishing the meal shall be reimbursed for its cost. - D. Overtime-eligible employees who are on a scheduled meal period and are directed to perform work shall be compensated at the overtime rate. - 23.2 Labor and Industries employees represented by the IBEW/UA shall be entitled to appropriate per diem during an Employer declared emergency when the employer requires the employee to work three (3) hours past their scheduled shift. - 23.3 Per diem for meals will not be reduced if the employee's travel schedule necessitates leaving before the breakfast is available or if an employee elects not to eat the continental breakfast provided as part of the lodging rate.
 A continental breakfast generally consists of juice, bread, and a hot beverage (typically coffee or tea).
 Fruit is sometimes included as part of the price or as a priced item.